hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/api/api.md

 **Relationship Chain:**

-The code clearly demonstrates a modular design.
+The code clearly demonStartes a modular design.
 The `AliexpressApi` interacts with functions in `.helpers`, which in turn interact with `ali-api` functions.
 The `src.logger` and `src.utils.printer` are external to the `aliexpress` package, indicating a generalized structure for logging and output handling that applies to other parts of the project.
 The dependency chain follows a hierarchical structure, with general utilities separated from the specific API interactions.